 Entrance fee for Foreigners: Adults = 200 Baht and Children = 100 Baht.
 Entrance fee for Thai citizens: Adult = 100 Baht and Children = 50 Baht.

-4. Khao Yai GranMonte Winery.
+4. Khao Yai GranMonte Winery

 GranMonte Winery is one of two wineries in Khao Yai.
 There is a restaurant that overlooks the beautiful grape vineyards.

 You can also do a 1.5 hours long guided tour.
-During the tour, they explain the viticulture techniques, the climate, soil and the different grape varieties.
+During the tour, they explained the viticulture techniques, the climate, the soil and the different grape varieties.
 You will see the winemaking operations, advanced winemaking equipment, fermentation tanks, barrel room with oak barrels, and bottling machines.
 The tour ends by visiting the GranMonte Shop and wine tasting that’s rounded off with cheese and crackers.

 ❥Also Read: 10 Most Romantic Places in Thailand

-5. The Chocolate Factory in Khao Yai.
+5. The Chocolate Factory in Khao Yai

 The Chocolate Factory is the perfect place to treat yourself to some delicious sweet snacks or desserts.
 It’s a chocolate shop, where you can buy some beautiful chocolate delights or some of their desserts to take home or enjoy at the restaurant upstairs.